ChristopherMori/issimplepracticedown/README.md

 # Status Snitch

-A simple status checker that monitors a website, records response times, and generates a web dashboard.
-Additional features include optional Slack notifications, a lightweight Flask API to expose historical data, and a Dockerfile for easy deployment.
+A status checker that can watch multiple websites, records response times, sends alerts, and generates a simple dashboard.
+It supports Slack and optional email alerts, stores history in a SQLite database, exposes an authenticated API and can be run via Docker.

 ## Usage